andrewarrow/devops/README.md

 ```

 Notice they use a different binary.
 This allows us to scp a file called `web`
-to /home/aa/ and then called `systemctl stop` on the right service.
+to /home/aa/ and then call `systemctl stop` on the right service.
 THEN
 you can `mv web web-3000` or `mv web web-3001` because if the service is
 running you CANNOT replace the binary.